This story has been updated. It was originally posted on October 20, 2020.

 It’s not always easy trying to figure out how companies are tracking you across the web, so Edge has simplified the necessary privacy controls into three tiers: Basic, Balanced, and Strict.

-6. Vertical tabs
+6. Vertical and sleeping tabs

 Edge has a cool feature for distraction-free reading, called Immersive Reader.
-While other browsers offer something similar, Edge implements it in a slick, simple-to-use way—you can jump in and out of Immersive Reader mode with a click, and the feature does an impressive job of making pages more easily digestible by getting rid of extraneous clutter.
+While other browsers offer something similar, Edge implements it in a slick, simple-to-use way.
+You can jump in and out of Immersive Reader mode with a click, and the feature does an impressive job of making pages more easily digestible by getting rid of extraneous clutter.

 To access Immersive Reader, click its icon (it looks like a small book) in the address bar.
 Edge will transform the page into a simplified form by removing ads and other distractions.
 In this mode, you can use the buttons at the top of the page to set options such as font size and background color, and even have the article read aloud to you.

 One of the problems new browsers face is attracting developers to make useful extensions, which is where the likes of Firefox and Chrome really excel.
 But because Edge is built on the same Chromium code as Google’s browser, you can install any Chrome-compatible add-on in Edge too—open the browser menu (via the three dots in the top right-hand corner), then choose Extensions to see what’s installed and to find new options in the Edge Add-ons library.
 You can also head to the Chrome Web Store and install anything you find there.

 Microsoft designed Windows S Mode as a streamlined, lightweight version of Windows.
 That means it only runs apps from the Windows Store and has no room for big desktop packages like Photoshop.
 And Edge is the only web browser in the Windows Store.